intel/compile-time-init-build/include/flow/README.md

 ```

 The builder is used during the constexpr init() phase to define and extend the flow.
 Actions to be added to the flow are
-declared and defined as constexpr constants.
-All actions added to a flow will be executed.
+declared and defined as constexpr constants. all_t actions added to a flow will be executed.

 ```c++
 namespace food {